raddysr/PseudoEtl/README.txt

 -- not buildin used for connection to PostgreSQL -> psycopg2

--- database configuration config.py use database.ini
+-- database configuration config.py uses database.ini

 -- Please run commands via PSQL to have database required for test of the program: